 Rickettsial diseases must also be differentiated from each other.
 Clinical features allow some differentiation, but overlap is considerable:

 Rocky Mountain spotted fever Rocky Mountain Spotted Fever (RMSF) Rocky Mountain spotted fever (RMSF) is caused by Rickettsia rickettsii and transmitted by ixodid ticks.
 Symptoms are high fever, severe headache, and rash.
-(See also Overview of Rickettsial... read more (RMSF): The rash usually appears on about the 4th febrile day as blanching macules on the extremities and gradually becomes petechial as it spreads to the trunk, palms, and soles over several days.
+(See also Overview of Rickettsial... read more (RMSF): The rash usually appears on or about the fourth febrile day and appears as blanching macules, initially on the wrists and ankles.
+Then the rash spreads to the rest of the extremities and gradually becomes petechial as it spreads to the trunk, palms, and soles over several days.
 Some patients with RMSF never develop a rash.
 Vasculitis often develops; it may affect the skin, subcutaneous tissues, central nervous system, lungs, heart, kidneys, liver, or spleen.

 Epidemic typhus Epidemic Typhus Epidemic typhus is caused by Rickettsia prowazekii.
 Symptoms are prolonged high fever, intractable headache, and a maculopapular rash.
 (See also Overview of Rickettsial and Related Infections... read more : The rash usually appears initially in the axillary folds and on the trunk.
 Later, it spreads peripherally, rarely involving the palms, soles, and face.
 Severe physiologic and pathologic abnormalities similar to those of RMSF occur.

-Murine typhus Murine (Endemic) Typhus Murine typhus is caused by Rickettsia typhi and R. felis, which are transmitted to humans by fleas; it is clinically similar to but milder than epidemic typhus, causing chills, headache, fever... read more : The rash is nonpurpuric, nonconfluent, and less extensive, and renal and vascular complications are uncommon.
+Murine typhus Murine (Endemic) Typhus Murine typhus is caused by Rickettsia typhi and R. felis, which are transmitted to humans by fleas; it is clinically similar to but milder than epidemic typhus, causing chills... read more : The rash is nonpurpuric, nonconfluent, and less extensive, and renal and vascular complications are uncommon.

 Scrub typhus Scrub Typhus Scrub typhus is a mite-borne disease caused by Orientia tsutsugamushi (formerly Rickettsia tsutsugamushi).
-Symptoms are fever, a primary lesion, a macular rash, and lymphadenopathy.
-(See also... read more : Manifestations are similar to those of RMSF and epidemic typhus.
+Symptoms are fever, a primary lesion, a macular rash, and lymphadenopathy... read more : Manifestations are similar to those of RMSF and epidemic typhus.
 However, scrub typhus occurs in different geographic areas, and frequently, an eschar develops with satellite adenopathy.

 Rickettsialpox Rickettsialpox Rickettsialpox is caused by Rickettsia akari.
 Symptoms are an initial local lesion and a generalized papulovesicular rash.
 (See also Overview of Rickettsial and Related Infections.)
 Rickettsialpox... read more : This disease is mild, and the rash, in the form of vesicles with surrounding erythema, is sparse and may resemble varicella Chickenpox Chickenpox is an acute, systemic, usually childhood infection caused by the varicella-zoster virus (human herpesvirus type 3).
-It usually begins with mild constitutional symptoms that are followed... read more .
+It usually begins with mild constitutional symptoms (eg, fever... read more .

 African tick typhus (African tick bite fever) due to R. africae: Symptoms are similar to those of other rickettsial diseases.
 The rash is characterized by multiple black eschars on the distal extremities with regional adenopathy.

 Knowledge of residence and recent travel often helps in diagnosis because many rickettsiae are localized to certain geographic areas.
-However, testing is usually required.
+However, testing is usually required for a definitive diagnosis.

 The most useful tests for R. rickettsii are indirect immunofluorescence assay (IFA) and polymerase chain reaction (PCR) of a biopsy specimen of the rash.
 Culture is difficult and not clinically useful.
 For Ehrlichia species, PCR of blood is the best test.
 Serologic tests are not useful for acute diagnosis because they usually become positive only during convalescence.